Scott Presler

-Biography
+Early life

 Scott Ryan Presler was born in Jacksonville, Florida, on May 15, 1988.
 The son of a United States Navy captain, Presler was raised in Florida and Fairfax County, Virginia, and had lived in Virginia Beach for around a year by 2016.
 Presler earned a degree in criminal justice from George Mason University.
 When interviewed by The Virginian-Pilot in 2016, Presler said that he had come out as gay in June that year following the shooting at the Pulse gay nightclub in Orlando, Florida, in which 49 people were killed.

-Politico Playbook reported in January 2023 that, according to three of the publication's sources, Presler's work with the Republican Party of Virginia in 2016 ended in August after he "engaged in sexual activity inside a Virginia Beach office the RNC shared with the state party – and posted explicit pictures of the encounter on Craigslist."

 Career

 2016 U.S. elections

 Presler was employed as a regional field director for the Republican Party of Virginia in 2015 and 2016.
 With other Trump supporters, Presler constructed a small political display in Virginia Beach that was featured in The Virginian-Pilot.
 He also attended Norfolk's PrideFest, an LGBT festival, later that year with Republican Party officials.
-Politico Playbook reported in January 2023 that, according to three of the publication's sources, Presler's work with the Republican Party of Virginia in 2016 ended after he posted explicit pictures on Craigslist of a sexual encounter he had in an office shared by the Republican Party of Virginia and the RNC.
+Politico Playbook reported in January 2023 that, according to three of the publication's sources, Presler's work with the Republican Party of Virginia in 2016 ended in August after he "engaged in sexual activity inside a Virginia Beach office the RNC shared with the state party – and posted explicit pictures of the encounter on Craigslist."

 Presler co-founded the LGBTQ coalition Gays for Trump, and was reported to be its chairman in 2017.
 Presler was present at the Gays for Trump DeploraBall held in Maryland after the inauguration of Trump as president on January 20, 2017, and led the Virginia branch of the nationwide March 4 Trump later that March.